cjamiev/app-accessory/README.md

 ![Clipboard Feature](./documentation/clipboard-feature.png)

+### Calender
+This page is used to store log numerical data for the month such as running miles or expenses.

 ### Snippets
 This page is used to store commonly used html tags, javascript functions, css and other code snippets.